wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/iOS-Tutorial.md

 - **Committing the Activation** - Storing the cryptographic activation data on the device using the user's local credentials.

 ### Creating the Activation

+The first step of a new activation process is exchanging the identity proof for the cryptographic activation data.

+#### Using Activation Code

 The easiest way to create the activation is using the PowerAuth activation code: